mukhtar-github/Complete-Node.js-Course/7-CRUD Operations Using Mongoose/CRUD Operations Using Mongoose.md

 ]
 ```

 So, you should get 4 courses.
 The first 3 courses, you can see their price is greater than or equal to 15 dollars.
 So here we have a 20 dollar course, a 15 dollar course, and another 15 dollar course.
-But the last course is not 15 dollars, however here we have the word 'by' in the name of this course.
+But the last course is not 15 dollars, however, here we have the word 'by' in the name of this course.

+## 17- Updating a Document- Query First

+So, we learned a lot about querying documents.
+In this lecture I'm going to show you how to uodate documents in a MongoDB database.
+So, let's create a new